wdwvt1/sourcetracker2/README.md

 'Theory' section below for a discussion of this approach.

 ## API
-The `gibbs` function does no preprocessing.
-Validty checks are done on the input to the `gibbs` data, but no collapsing or rarefaction is performed.
+The `gibbs` function does not perform collapsing or rarefaction.
+Validty checks are performed on the input to the `gibbs` data.
 If `sources` and `sinks` dataframes are passed, the columns of the dataframes are checked and must overlap exactly (identical order).